Requirements for an Independent Concentration in Linguistics

 (a) They must take four other LIN courses, at least three of them at the 300 level or above.
 (The designation LIN need not be first.)
 Topics that are regularly offered include bilingualism, historical linguistics, and morphology, though this short list is meant to be merely illustrative and students are by no means confined to it.

 (b) By the end of their junior year, they must have taken an additional course that does not have the LIN designation but will further their linguistic knowledge and goals, especially for the purposes of producing an excellent senior thesis.
-Possible topics include advanced language and literature, computer programming, linguistic anthropology, logic, philosophy of language, psycholinguistics, and statistics.
+Possible course topics include advanced language and literature, computer programming, linguistic anthropology, logic, philosophy of language, psycholinguistics, and statistics.
 This list is not meant to be exhaustive.
 Students will make their choice — and have it approved by their advisers and the Undergraduate Faculty Representative — no later than the add/drop deadline in the fall of their junior year.

 (iv) Independent Work